Louisiana is best known for great inshore (think redfish!) and offshore saltwater fishing.

 For Louisiana, residents an annual basic freshwater fishing license costs $17.
 An annual Louisiana saltwater fishing license for residents costs $15.

-For non residents, an annual basic freshwater fishing licenses costs $68.
-An annual non resident Louisiana saltwater fishing license costs $60.
+For non-residents, an annual basic freshwater fishing license costs $68.
+An annual nonresident Louisiana saltwater fishing license costs $60.

 There are various other licenses with different pricing, all of which we have summarized in the tables below.